 Yes, you may arrive early and take full advantage of the annual Chartres Pentecost Pilgrimage.
 You may also choose to depart late, as you wish.

 Today we bask in the peaceful monastic setting, taking full advantage to rest and relax.
 We will have the opportunity to pray the public hours of the Divine Office with the monks in their chapel.
 Experience life in a monastery.
 Male visitors will stay within the monastic cloister and eat and pray with the monks as well as participate in their manual labor.
-Female visitors will stay in neighboring cottages on the edge of the property (equipped with kitchens).
 Lunch.
-Time to pray with the monks and explore the outside monastery gardens and gift shop.
-Overnight in Fontgombault.
+Time to pray with the monks in their chapel, hear them sing, and explore the outside monastery gardens and gift shop.
+Overnight in Solesmes.

 Experience the life of a monk from the inside.
 Hear the Gregorian chants of the Roman Church.
 Get a glimpse of how and where the monks live, work and pray.
 Afternoon is open for free time, prayer and rest.
-Take advantage of the opportunity to visit the nearby caves along the river, where the original monks lived.
-Overnight in Fontgombault.
+Take advantage of the opportunity to visit and pray, traveling back in time.
+Overnight in Solesmes.